clavitopaz/MaverikProphet/README.md

 # Maverik: Rolling Forecast Model using Prophet
 This repository outlines the work conducted on the rolling forecast Prophet model for Maverik by the Here for the Cinnabon team.
-The presentation of this model won first place in the Fall 2023 MSBA Capstone competition.
+The presentation of this model won first place in the Fall 2023 Masters of Science in Business Analytics Capstone competition.
 This repository includes exploratory data analysis, the model proposed to Maverik and insights gained from the experience.

 # Business Problem
 Maverick needed an accurate daily forecast of sales KPIs for a new store's first year of sales.
 Achieving this allows for more effective financial planning and accurate ROI documents.
 This project would be a success if it is able to yield a better forecast than their current model.
 Stakeholders measured success by seeing if there were improvements to the benchmark RMSE.